 A mobile proxy will help you avoid this predicament since it will mask your real current IP address with another one that is clean and is not flagged as suspicious by Google.
 And if you want to ensure that you will never encounter CAPTCHA or get any issues because of the mobile IP you have, you can stick to individual mobile proxies.
 Exclusive proxies will belong solely to you, and you will be the only person using them.

-Are you managing multiple social media accounts?
+Mobile proxies for managing multiple social media accounts

 But if you use proxies, you will avoid this situation.
 Since the IP addresses will change along with accounts, the system of the social media you use will not find your activity suspicious.
 Therefore, you will not get any issues.
 It is especially important if you work with accounts of your clients - you don’t want them to get banned because of you.

-Today over half of the users browse the Internet from their mobile devices.
+Nowadays, over half of the users browse the Internet from their mobile devices.
 And this trend is not going anywhere.
 We are already using smartphones and tablets for virtually anything.
 So why would we go back to laptops and computers as our primary devices?

 Obviously, the more people will use their mobile gadgets, the more issues will arise.
 Thus, there will be more cases of using mobile proxies.
 That’s why you need to master them before your competitors do it faster.